-Students across America have voted and they chose...
+Students across America have voted and they chose ...

 "I think what the students learned and through their hard work what they communicate to us is that success prediction in an election, and especially as complicated an election as this one, involves really hard work," said Ron Wasserstein, executive director of the American Statistical Association.

 "It involves thinking about a lot of things.
-It's not just about polls, but which polls and how many polls and what the timing of the polls (is) and how you consider more recent events versus more distant events and I think the takeaway message is it's just not that simple."
+It's not just about polls but which polls and how many polls and what the timing of the polls (is) and how you consider more recent events versus more distant events, and I think the takeaway message is, it's just not that simple."

 Emily Moss, a sophomore at Wellesley College majoring in economics, entered the contest as part of an assignment given by her statistics professor to her and her classmates.

-She analyzed close to 800 polls from across all states that were conducted between January 1 and October 28 of this year, and weighted those numbers with voter turnout data from the 2012 presidential election.
+She analyzed close to 800 polls from across all states that were conducted between January 1 and October 28 and weighted those numbers with voter turnout data from the 2012 presidential election.
 She also factored in at what rate each candidate tended to gain or lose voters as Election Day approached.

-In her overall results, Clinton won with 48% of the vote versus 38.3% for Trump and 13.7% for a third party candidate.
+In her overall results, Clinton won with 48% of the vote versus 38.3% for Trump and 13.7% for a third-party candidate.

 Moss, who is co-president of Wellesley Students for Hillary, said she tackled the assignment solely on the basis of statistics and not according to her personal hopes.

 "This is kind of interesting for me to totally put all of my political opinions and the more social aspects of this election aside and really just look at the numbers, the hard numbers," she said.
-"Obviously for me, I was very pleased with the outcome."
+"Obviously, for me, I was very pleased with the outcome."

 Student mock election has perfect record

+"I think the main reasons are one, teens at this time prefer outsiders, so they don't like the establishment, the status quo," said Jeffrey Collins, a vice president of After School.
+"I think a corollary to that is that they see Hillary as more of the status quo than the others."

+Collins believes that if they ran a poll with Democrat Bernie Sanders against Trump and Clinton, Sanders would have won.
+"Young people who liked Bernie for whatever reasons ... they voted for Trump when they would have voted for Bernie."

-In a separate program, Channel One News, which is seen in elementary, middle and high schools across the United States, conducted a mock election between October 17-21.
-Nearly 300,000 students in more than 7,000 schools from all 50 states participated.
+In another mock election, this one carried out by Channel One News, which is seen in elementary, middle and high schools across the United States, nearly 300,000 students in more than 7,000 schools from all 50 states voted between October 17 and 21.
 This is Channel One's sixth mock election since 1992.

 After the votes were counted, Clinton won with 47% of the popular vote, above Trump with 41%.
 In all five of the previous elections, the winner of the student mock election won on Election Day.